jeertmans/manim-slides/docs/source/reference/index.md

 [Graphical User Interface](./gui): details about the main Manim Slide' feature.

 [HTML Presentation](./html): an alternative way of presenting your animations.

+[IPython Magic](./ipython_magic): a magic to render and display Manim Slides inside notebooks.

 [Sharing](./sharing): how to share your presentation with others.